 Best Windows email client for people who live in their inbox

-One of the more modern and user-friendly email clients tested, Mailbird's array of third-party integrations makes managing both email and your most-used apps easy.
+One of the more modern and user-friendly email clients I tested, Mailbird's array of third-party integrations makes managing both email and your most-used apps easy.
 When connected, the integrations share the UI with your inbox, which makes Mailbird attractive for users who don't want to leave.
 Slack, Trello, Google Drive, Dropbox, and ChatGPT are just some of the apps with native integrations.

 To get started, download the client, add your email (or connect to an existing client), and you're ready to go.
 As your emails sync, you'll be asked to select a layout and connect third-party apps.
 To connect, click on your app, sign in, and you're ready to go without leaving your inbox.
 Each app you add appears as an icon in the sidebar for one-click access.
 With my Slack account connected, I just had to glance at the sidebar to see activity and quickly respond to messages.

 One way to use your inbox without resorting to other tools is the Snooze feature.
 If you want to be reminded of an event such as a webinar, right-click the email, pick a date and time, and the email will appear back in your box at that moment.
 It will also be stored in your Snooze folder to let you see what's coming up.
 With the unified mailbox feature, you can add multiple email accounts and manage all emails and folders from your one inbox.

-Mailbird Pricing: From $39 a year for Mailbird Personal or a one-time $79.
+Mailbird price: From $39/year for Mailbird Personal or a one-time $95.
 The Business plan ($59 annually) adds priority and Exchange support and unlimited email tracking.